lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 After completing the EDHOC execution, control is transferred back to the application.
 In particular, the application is provided with the overall outcome of the EDHOC execution (i.e., successful completion or failure), together with possible specific results produced by the SPO throughout the EDHOC execution (e.g., due to the processing of EAD items).

 After that, the application might need to perform follow-up actions, depending on the outcome of the EDHOC execution.
 For example, the SPO might have preliminarily filled application-level data structures, as a result of processing EAD items.
-In case of successful EDHOC execution, the application might need to finalize such data structures.
-Instead, in case of unsuccessful EDHOC execution, the application might need to clean-up or amend such data structures, or even roll back what the SPO did, unless the SPO already performed such actions before control was transferred back to the application.
+In the case of a successful EDHOC execution, the application might need to finalize such data structures.
+Instead, in the case of an unsuccessful EDHOC execution, the application might need to clean-up or amend such data structures, or even roll back what the SPO did, unless the SPO already performed such actions before control was transferred back to the application.

 ## EDHOC message_1 ## {#sec-message-side-processing-m1}